 Tenaga Nasional was ordered to ensure the failure was never repeated.
 But yesterday it did happen again, though not for long.
 Datuk Abdul Hadi said, adding that Tenaga Nasional was unhappy it took so long to restore power.

 The above happened in 2005 and 7 years later, I am sure that Tenaga would have taken even more precautionary steps to prevent another national blackout.
-It has been some time since we had any major power outage but we should not disregard that we may face a record sized solar storm this year.
+It has been some time since we had any major power outage but we should not disregard that we may face record-sized solar flares this year.

-I am hoping for the latter but still we should not ever ignore the possibility of the former and predictions and analysis that comes with it.
+I am hoping for the latter but still, we should not ever ignore the possibility of the former and predictions and analysis that comes with it namely a major solar flare disrupting the electricity grids.
 Happy Tamil New Year.